zsquareplusc/python-embedded-launcher/README.rst

 ``launcher.close_console()``
     Useful for GUI applications, it closes a separate console window if there is one, e.g. when the exe was started by a double click.

+``launcher.is_separate_console_window()``
+    Return true if the console window was opened with this process (e.g. the console was opened because the exe was started from the file Explorer).

+``launcher.wait_at_exit()``
+    Wait at exit, but only if console window was opened separately.
+    This function is called automatically if the command line option ``--wait`` is used.

+``launcher.wait_on_error()``
+    Wait if the program terminates with an exception, but only if console window was opened separately.
+    This function is called automatically if the command line option ``--wait-on-error`` is used.

 .. _pkgutil: https://docs.python.org/3/library/pkgutil.html